Interstate 5 in Washington: Route description

 Interstate 5 is the only Interstate to traverse Washington from north to south, serving as the primary highway for the western portion of the state.
 It is listed as part of the National Highway System and the state's Highways of Statewide Significance program, recognizing its connection to major communities.
 I-5 has three auxiliary Interstate Highways within Washington: I-205, an easterly bypass of Portland, Oregon, and Vancouver; I-405, bypassing Seattle via the Eastside; and I-705, a short spur into Tacoma.
 It was designated as the Purple Heart Trail in 2013 by the Washington State Transportation Commission to honor wounded military veterans.

 The freeway runs through the most densely populated region of Washington state, with 4.6 million people living in the nine counties on the corridor, approximately 70 percent of the state's population.
 Several of the largest cities along the I-5 corridor are also connected by the parallel Cascades, a regional train service between Eugene, Oregon, and Vancouver, British Columbia, operated by Amtrak and funded by the state governments of Oregon and Washington.

-I-5 is maintained by the Washington State Department of Transportation (WSDOT), who conduct an annual survey of traffic volume that is expressed in terms of average annual daily traffic (AADT), a measure of traffic volume for any average day of the year.
+I-5 is maintained by the Washington State Department of Transportation (WSDOT), who conduct an annual survey of traffic volume that is expressed in terms of annual average daily traffic (AADT), a measure of traffic volume for any average day of the year.
 The stretch of I-5 through Downtown Seattle is the busiest highway in Washington state, with a daily average of over 274,000 vehicles in the mainline and express lanes.
 The least-traveled segment of I-5 is located at SR 548 in Blaine, with a daily average of 6,600 vehicles.
 I-5 through the Seattle metropolitan area is among the worst congested highways in the United States, with 78 percent of peak direction miles classified as "routinely congested" for seven to eight hours a day and an average annual delay of 55 hours for Seattle–Everett commutes.
 The freeway has a maximum speed limit of 70 mph in rural areas and 60 mph in urban and suburban areas, which includes a 100 mi section between Tumwater and Marysville.